 How Do Volume and Tone Pots Work For Guitar?

-A Potentiometer (or “Pot” for short) is a type of variable resistor.
-By turning the Pot, you are changing the way electricity flows through it.
-Inside the Pot, there is a circular resistor strip or “element” that gets wiped by a “sweeper.”
+A potentiometer, commonly referred to as a “pot,” is a type of variable resistor.
+By turning the knob on the pot, you change how electricity flows through it.
+Inside the pot is a circular resistor strip, known as the “element,” which is contacted by a component called a “sweeper.”

-Turning your knob changes the position of the Sweeper on the resistor strip.
-The Sweeper allows you to choose how far the electricity has to travel on the strip until it reaches its output.
+When you turn the knob, you adjust the position of the sweeper along the resistor strip.
+This adjustment allows you to select how far the electricity must travel on the strip before reaching its output.

 BRASS TACKS: